milesperry81/AZMLND-Project-3/README.md

 ![title](images/9_HD_RunDetails.png)

 ## Model Deployment
-*TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.

-The best model was registered in the workspace and can be seen below:
+The HyperDrive best model was registered in the workspace and can be seen below:

 ![title](images/10_HD_BestModel.png)

-The model was deployed as per the /hyperparameter_tuning.ipynb notebook.
+The model was deployed and tested as per the 'hyperparameter_tuning.ipynb' notebook.
 The endpoint in the workspace can be seen below:

 ![title](images/13_endpoint.png)